davevarga666/GiftPoint/README.md

 # GiftPoint

-Buy gift coupons from small businesses for your loved ones.
+Buy gift coupons from small businesses using live payment.
 The app offers a selection of gift coupons and let's you pay the vendor.
 Emails of the purchase are automatically sent out.
 (This is a mock project for demonstration purposes only.)

 ## Technologies